Guadalajara Zoo

 Zoológico Guadalajara (Guadalajara Zoo) is the main zoological park in the Mexican city of Guadalajara, Jalisco, and is widely considered one of the most important in Latin America.
 It is the largest in the country with respect to species population.

 The zoo is located on the Barranca de Oblatos (Huentitan Canyon), a natural park in the limits of the city which is in fact one of the natural spots the zoo has been trying to preserve.

 History

 Zoológico Guadalajara started operating in 1988 as a project to promote conservation and research.
 As the first true zoo of the city, and the largest in the state of Jalisco, the park has been enormously successful and is one of Guadalajara's most popular tourist attractions.

+After gang-related violence broke out following the killing of drug cartel leader Nemesio Oseguera Cervantes in February 2026, the zoo became a refuge for more than 1,000 stranded visitors.